Verbena hastata: Taxonomy

 This species is a member of the diploid North American vervains which have 14 chromosomes altogether.
 Hybridization seems to have played some role in its evolution, presumably between some member of a group including the white vervain (V. urticifolia), V. lasiostachys or V. menthifolia, and V. orcuttiana or a related species.

 In the recent evolutionary past, there has been an incident of chloroplast transfer of one of the latter or the swamp verbena to the mock vervain Glandularia bipinnatifida which is a close relative of the genus Verbena.
 It is unknown by what mechanism this happened, but it is suspected that hybridization is not responsible.

 Etymology

 The Latin specific epithet hastata means "spear-shaped".

 Distribution and habitat

 V. hastata is native in the United States in all states except Alaska and Hawaii.
-In Canada, it is native in the provinces of British Columbia, Saskatchewan, Manitoba, Ottawa, Quebec, New Brunswick, Nova Scotia, and Prince Edward Island.
+In Canada, it is native in the provinces of British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, and Prince Edward Island.
 The plant prefers moist conditions and typically grows in wet meadows, wet river bottomlands, stream banks, slough peripheries, fields and waste areas.
 It is adapted to wetlands and can spread to form small colonies.